Skip to Content

 Field Sobriety Tests

-• Walk-and-turn test - for this, the officer instructs the person to take about nine steps in a straight line and the return back.
+• Walk-and-turn test - for this, the officer instructs the person to take about nine steps in a straight line and then return.

-• One-leg stand test - In this test, the officer instructs the person to stand with one foot in the air and hold it for about until told to put it down.
+• One-leg stand test - In this test, the officer instructs the person to stand with one foot in the air and hold it for about a minute until told to put it down.

 During the tests, the officer is looking to see if the person is intoxicated by looking for signs such as not being able to keep their balance, slurred speech or not following the instructions properly.